apmuthu/myseat/README.txt

 mySeat will help you keep track of your reservations with ease.

-LATEST CHANGES in 0.210 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
+LATEST CHANGES in 0.211 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
-- Introducing the plugin system
+- Introducing the new Dashboard

-There is a database update necessary for 0.210 version!
+There is still a database update necessary for 0.210 version!
 (execute /install/update.php)